OCIA Frequently Asked Questions

 Who could I talk to if I want to learn more before I come to an Inquiry Session?

-You may call the RCIA Coordinator, Anne Koester, at 202-337-2840 or e-mail her at akoester@trinity.org.
+You may call the OCIA Coordinator, Anne Koester at akoester@trinity.org.
 Anne will be glad to meet with you or talk by phone.

 How long is the process for someone who is not baptized?

-The length of time varies, depending on when an individual feels ready to move from the Inquiry Period to the next period, the Catechumenate.
+The length of time varies, depending on when an individual feels ready to move from the time of inquiry to the period of the Catechumenate.
 The Catechumenate includes deeper spiritual and faith formation, prayer and reflection, and involvement with the parish community.
 While there is no defined length of time for an unbaptized person who is considering initiation to be a catechumen, the period generally extends for at least one year.
 The final period of preparation for baptism coincides with the six weeks of Lent, which precedes the celebration of Easter.
 The rites of initiation – the sacraments of Baptism, Confirmation and Eucharist – are celebrated at the Easter Vigil (the night before Easter Sunday).

 How long is the process for someone who is already baptized?

 This is determined on an individual basis, which means that when baptized candidates for full communion are received into the Catholic Church will depend on their individual readiness.
-Unlike the rites of initiation for the unbaptized, the Rite of Reception of Baptized Candidates is not tied to a particular liturgical season or feast, so it may be celebrated any time of the year, preferably in the context of Sunday Eucharist.
+Unlike the rites of initiation for the unbaptized, the Order of Reception of Baptized Christians is not tied to a particular liturgical season or feast, so it may be celebrated at various times of the year, preferably in the context of Sunday Eucharist.
 Generally, the process of formation ranges from a few months to several months.

 What if I have to miss some Tuesday sessions because of family or work commitments or travel?